Virgula0/TheReaver/README.md

 # How It Works?
 3wifi.stascorp.com Method

 In this git you can find an offline version of 3wifi.stascorp.com.
-It's a page based on html + javascript that calculate all possible PINS typing your BSSID.
+It's a page based on html + javascript that calculate all possible PINS by typing your BSSID.
 To execute it you have just to open index.html (TheReaver/3WIFI: WPS PIN generator_files) in a browser.

  ![img](https://i.imgur.com/fyIu5Ya.png)